prometheus/docs/content/docs/guides/ssh-portforwarding.md

 Alternatively, you may want to take a look at the [Ngnix-Reverse-Proxy Basic-Auth Guide](/docs/guides/basic-auth).

-For the "SSH port forwarding" approch described here, you may use any operating system, but in this guide we'll provide an example for linux (debian 9 prometheus host and kubuntu 18 on local laptop).
+For the "SSH port forwarding" approch described here you may use any operating system, but in this guide we'll provide an example for linux (debian 9 prometheus host and kubuntu 18 on local laptop).

 For more details on SSH port forwarding, see <https://www.ssh.com/ssh/tunneling/example> for example.

-Also think about [hardening your SSH](https://medium.com/@jasonrigden/hardening-ssh-1bcb99cd4cef); At least `apt install fail2ban` with `[sshd] enabled = true`.
+Also think about [hardening your SSH](https://medium.com/@jasonrigden/hardening-ssh-1bcb99cd4cef); at least `apt install fail2ban` with `[sshd] enabled = true`.